Ragudos/MyNotes/README.md

     - [x] Selection while scrolling
     - [x] Saving to a file
     - [x] Saving to an existing file (modifying it)
+    - [ ] Open 1GB or very large file/s (hardest :p) without crashing and using as very low memory as possible
+    - [ ] Edit 1GB or very large file/s without crashing and using as very low memory as possible

 ## NOTES